BackendWorks/nestjs-microservices/README.md

 sh deploy.sh
 ```
 Notes:
-- Also use this script to deploy services to ECR.
-Do changes in `deploy.sh` script accordingly.
+- you can also use this script to deploy services to ECR. change `deploy.sh` script accordingly.
 - Use `.prod.env` file for deployment of the services.
-- Deployment can be done in two ways
+- you can follow deployment process as below
-  - Docker compose context method (Cloud Formation). follow this (Blog)[https://www.docker.com/blog/docker-compose-from-local-to-amazon-ecs/]
+  - Docker compose context method (Cloud Formation with compose CLI). follow this (Blog)[https://www.docker.com/blog/docker-compose-from-local-to-amazon-ecs/]
   - Use ECS CLI method. follow this (Blog)[https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html]
 ## Docker Notes:
 - Use `hostname` of service to connect service internally in local docker environment.
 - for rebuild all services use command `docker-compose up --build`.
-- Use `docker-compose.prod.yml` for deployment.
+- Use `docker-compose.prod.yml` for deployment if you're following `compose cli` deployment strategy.

 ## Blogs and References:
 - https://www.infracloud.io/blogs/logging-in-kubernetes-efk-vs-plg-stack/